Yes No Share to Facebook

 Legal Rights and Duties Affecting Residential Tenants

-To a tenant, a rental dwelling is home.
-Of course, home means something unique to everyone and these special feelings are recognized.
-With this said, Access Ontario Legal Services also recognizes that impartial empathy is often necessary to remain focused upon the legal issues and to remain an objective advisor and negotiator.
+Your home is where your heart is and where your most special memories are made.
+Of course, home always means something uniquely special to everyone.
+Access Ontario Legal Services recognizes the importance of your home while also appreciating that a legal services provider must maintain impartial empathy and remain focused as an objective advisor and negotiator.
 Access Ontario Legal Services helps tenants to resolve disputes by first reviewing the facts and issues and then by working to negotiate a resolution with the landlord.
 If resolution is evasive, Access Ontario Legal Services can prepare the required Landlord Tenant Board forms and advocate at Landlord Tenant Board hearings.

 Here are links to fourteen (14) other webpages: